-Domes of emerald glass framed in silver-tone metal and alternating onyx glass circles are connected with decorative links in this 1920s Art Deco classic bracelet.
-It closes with an older spring-ring clasp.
+Vintage Bracelets, 1920s Jewelry, Unsigned JewelryThis emerald bracelet features molded sugar-loaf glass stones framed in silver-tone metal that alternate with onyx glass circles.
+Decorative metal links and an older-style spring-ring clasp complete this classic Art Deco piece.
 The color combination and detail in the workmanship are divine.
-The clasp is marked sterling, but the entire bracelet may not be.
-Bracelets of this type were advertised extensively in wholesaler catalogs in the 1920s-1930s.
-You could wear this bracelet with several of my emerald Art Deco pieces -- scroll down to see them.
+The clasp is marked sterling, but the entire bracelet probably isn't.
+Bracelets of this type were advertised extensively in wholesaler catalogs in the 1920s to early-1930s.
+Scroll down to see a similar bracelet in lapis as well as several emerald Art Deco jewels to wear with this one.$ 275

-This 1920s sterling silver line bracelet with onyx-glass stones and diamanté by Fishel, Nessler is an Art Deco classic.
-Each faceted, square-cut stone is set in its own box.
-This bracelet has a hidden, tongue-in-groove clasp with a safety catch.
-You can wear this bracelet with two other line bracelets, as shown in the last photo.
-I also have a sterling bar pin in black and white by the same maker.
-Scroll down to see it and other coordinating Art Deco pieces for this bracelet.
-Or wear it with more contemporary jewels.
+Vintage Bracelets, 1920s Jewelry, Fishel, Nessler JewelryThis black onyx bracelet with diamanté accents is an Art Deco classic.
+Each faceted, square-cut stone is set in its own sterling silver box.
+This early line bracelet (called a flexible bracelet in its day) has a concealed clasp with a safety catch.
+You can wear this piece alone or with two other vintage bracelets, as shown in the last photo.
+Scroll down to see a sterling bar pin in black and white by the same maker as well as other coordinating Art Deco pieces.
+Or wear this bracelet with more contemporary jewels.$ 195

 Vintage Bracelets, 1930s Jewelry, Wachenheimer Bros.
-JewelryThis quintessential Art Deco line bracelet, by the renowned Wachenheimer Brothers (makers of Diamonbar pieces) has faceted square-cut onyx-glass stones set in sterling silver, with engraved edges and diamanté-studded clasps.
+JewelryThis quintessential Art Deco line bracelet was made by the renowned Wachenheimer Brothers (best known for their Diamonbar pieces).
+It has faceted, square-cut onyx-glass stones channel-set in sterling silver, with engraved edges and diamanté-studded clasps.
 This bracelet was made in two sections, with identical fold-over clasps in both places.
-Because of the type of clasp used, I know that this piece was made in the early 1930s, after the company stopped using their Diamonbar trademark and near the end of the their production.
-The last photo shows this bracelet along with two other line bracelets – scroll down to see their details as well as other onyx Art Deco pieces to wear with this lovely bracelet.$ 295
+The type of clasp dates this piece to the early 1930s, after the company stopped using their Diamonbar trademark and near the end of their production.
+This bracelet was made for a slim wrist, so please note the bracelet length (6 7/8") and check your wrist size before purchasing this piece.
+The last photo shows it along with two other line bracelets – scroll down to see their details as well as other onyx Art Deco jewels to wear with this lovely bracelet.$ 295